Kobryn: World War II and recent times

 From 23 June 1941 until 20 July 1944, Kobryn was occupied by Nazi Germany and administered as a part of the Generalbezirk Wolhynien-Podolien of Reichskommissariat Ukraine.
 During the latter period, the majority of Jewish inhabitants were first amassed in a ghetto and then murdered by the Nazis in their extermination camps.

 Two Polish priests, The Reverend Władysław Grobelny and Jan Wolski from Kobryń near Brześć, arrested for helping the Jews, were executed on October 15, 1942 together with a number of Jews from the Brześć ghetto.

-In 1944, the town was liberated by the Red Army.
-Since 1991, it is a part of the independent Republic of Belarus.
+In 1944, the town was captured by the Red Army.
+Since 1991, it is a part of the Republic of Belarus.